-- Put a pan away from you to protect from splashing then pour in the distilled water followed by the lye.
+- Set the pan away from you to protect from splashing then pour in the distilled water followed by the lye.
 Wait until it is completely dissolved (the mixture will be clear).

 - Remove the oils from the stove once it is at 150F, then slowly pour in the lye and distilled water mixture them mix together with a hand blender taking care of splashing.
 Mix until you achieve a trail like consistency when you drizzle the mixture.

-- Put the crock put back on the stove and cook for 2 – 3 hours.
+- Put the crockpot back on the stove and cook for 2 – 3 hours.
 If the mixture starts to bubble over, stir it gently.

 - Wait until the mixture has thickened then test with ph strips to check if ready.

-- Add in the essential oils and colour if you like then scoop the soap into the molds.
+- Add in the essential oils and color if you like then scoop the soap into the molds.

 - Cover molds with plastic wrap then let the soap set for 1 – 2 days.

-- Remove from the mold and cut into pieces.
+- Remove from the mold, and cut into pieces if desired.
 Your DIY shampoo bar is all done.

 If you would like to know more about how to use natural oils for specific purposes to get more effective use out of them, you may want to check out How to Grow Hair Healthy & Long with Natural Oils, a guide which goes in-depth into which specific oil (s) works for each hair issues for optimal length and health.